 [Rule 3-3] (IEPD) (Constraint)

-An IEPD MUST have the conformance target identifier http://reference.niem.gov/niem/specification/model-package-description/3.0/#IEPD as a value of its c:mpdClassURIList attribute.
+An IEPD MUST have the conformance target identifier http://reference.niem.gov/niem/specification/information-exchange-package-documentation/4.0/#IEPD as a value of its c:mpdClassURIList attribute.

 How to declare validity constraints for one or more IEP classes within an IEPD will be covered in more depth in Section 5.6, Defining Information Exchange Packages, below.